RobinMatter/Repetition/README.md

 There are two ways to start the program.

 #### Start on your computer
-To start the program on that way you need to have installed the listed programs under “2.
-Technologies used” and the budget_tracker itself.
+To start the program in that way you need to have installed the listed programs under “2.
+Technologies used” and the budget_tracker itself "3.
+How to install".
 Then you move into the budget_tracker directory and run the bootstrap.sh file by printing ./bootstrap into the terminal.
 ``` bash
 ./bootstrap.sh
 ```